 Loading...

-In 1998 Pan Valley Institute (PVI) was founded as a program of the American Friends Service Committee (AFSC) with the intention of strengthening the leadership capacity and fostering the civic engagement of immigrants, in California’s diverse Central Valley.
+The Pan Valley Institute (PVI) was founded in 1998 as a program of the American Friends Service Committee (AFSC) to strengthen the leadership capacity and foster the civic engagement of immigrants in California’s diverse Central Valley.

-We work with indigenous migrants from Mexico and Central America; Hmong and Cambodians refugees from Southeast Asia, and more recently refugee families arriving from Iraq, Palestine, Syria, and Iran.
+Over the past 26 years, PVI’s work has responded to the Valley’s evolving demographic landscape, such as the arrival of ethnically and linguistically diverse indigenous migrants from Mexico and Central America, Hmong and Cambodian refugees from Southeast Asia, and more recently, refugee families arriving from Iraq, Palestine, Syria, and Iran.
+PVI’s work is well-known for its cross-generational approaches, emphasizing women, youth, and Indigenous populations.

 VISION